MicrosoftDocs/sql-docs/docs/connect/odbc/using-azure-active-directory.md

 ## Purpose

-The Microsoft ODBC Driver for SQL Server version 13.1 or above allows ODBC applications to connect to an instance of Azure SQL Database using a federated identity in Azure Active Directory with a username/password, an Azure Active Directory access token, an Azure Active Directory managed service identity, or Windows Integrated Authentication (_Windows, and Linux/macOS 17.6+, driver only_).
+The Microsoft ODBC Driver for SQL Server version 13.1 or above allows ODBC applications to connect to an instance of Azure SQL Database using a federated identity in Azure Active Directory with a username/password, an Azure Active Directory access token, an Azure Active Directory managed identity (17.3+), or Windows Integrated Authentication (17.6+ on Linux/macOS).
 For the ODBC Driver version 13.1, the Azure Active Directory access token authentication is _Windows only_.
 The ODBC Driver version 17 and above support this authentication across all platforms (Windows, Linux, and macOS).
 A new Azure Active Directory interactive authentication with Login ID is introduced in ODBC Driver version 17.1 for Windows.
-A new Azure Active Directory managed service identity authentication method was added in ODBC Driver version 17.3.1.1 for both system-assigned and user-assigned identities.
+A new Azure Active Directory managed identity authentication method was added in ODBC Driver version 17.3.1.1 for both system-assigned and user-assigned identities.
 All of these are accomplished through the use of new DSN and connection string keywords, and connection attributes.

 > [!NOTE]
 > The ODBC Driver on Linux and macOS before version 17.6 only supports Azure Active Directory authentication directly against Azure Active Directory.
 If you are using Azure Active Directory username/password authentication from a Linux or macOS client and your Active Directory configuration requires the client to authenticate against an Active Directory Federation Services endpoint, authentication may fail.
 As of driver version 17.6, this limitation has been removed.